eclipse-tractusx/managed-simple-data-exchanger-backend/README.md

 ## Important !!!
 ### Deployemnt of DFT backend
-The auto setup is the central service orchestration component.
-The auto setup hide all complex configuration stuff for you and get SDE backend as well as Frontend service deployed for you as service.
-The auto setup taking all deployemnt through their specific helm charts.
-The auto setup knows which prerequisites and which configurations are required for the components and creates them.
+The Auto-Setup is the central service orchestration component.
+The Auto-Setup hide all complex configuration properties for you and get SDE Backend as well as Frontend service deployed for you as service.
+The Auto-Setup taking all deployemnt through their specific helm charts.
+The Auto-Setup knows which prerequisites and which configurations are required for the components and creates them.
 All dependencies and any error messages are intercepted by Auto-Setup and treated correctly and meaningfully.
 Therefore, Auto-Setup meets your requirements exactly.

 Once SDE deployed, The data is uploaded via CSV-files or tabular entry.
 The SDE registers the data in the Digital Twin Registry and makes it accessible via an EDC.